 An architecture framework

-is a tool that can be used for developing a broad range of different architectures.
+is a tool that used for developing a broad range of different architectures.

-- It should describe a method for designing an information system in terms of a set of building blocks, and for showing how the building blocks fit together.
+- Describes a method for designing an information system in terms of a set of building blocks, and for showing how the building blocks fit together.

-- It should contain a set of tools and provide a common vocabulary.
+- Contains a set of tools and provide a common vocabulary.

-- It should also include a list of recommended standards and compliant products that can be used to implement the building blocks.
+- Includes a list of recommended standards and compliant products that can be used to implement the building blocks.

 It means, that the framework is a collection of practices developed by experts who experienced different problems and concerns, and documented that in a framework which contain a methodology on how to apply this methodology to similar or different contexts, and a set of tools to help you analyze, organize the output and document the findings of each phase of the methodology.
 Moreover, how to ensure compatibility with different standards, policies, and principles.